conda-forge/boltons-feedstock/README.md

 Package license: BSD-3-Clause

+Summary: When they're not builtins, they're boltons.

-Summary: boltons should be builtins.
-Boltons is a set of over 160 BSD-licensed, pure-Python utilities in the same spirit as--and yet conspicuously missing from--the standard library.
+Functionality that should be in the standard library.
+Like builtins, but Boltons.

+Otherwise known as, “everyone’s util.py,” but cleaned up and tested.

+Contains over 250 BSD-licensed utility types and functions that can be used as a package or independently.
+Extensively documented on Read the Docs.

 Current build status